 \subsection{Preliminary analysis of different SSL methods}

-Our reproduced results in Table~\ref{tab:comparison} first provide a comparison of all the types of SSL pretraining, including predictive, generative and contrastive SSL.
-Unlike results in previous SSL literature where their proposed SSL method can always prevail over others in various target datasets, we find that no single method is able to dominate in all target datasets.
-This new finding indicates that there are a number of practical factors we have to consider for a specific target task to benefit from SSL pretraining, far beyond the design of a pretext task itself.
-In specific, these factors may include but not limited to the characteristics of upstream and downstream medical data (i.e. class imbalance), effective implementations of SSL tasks, useful combinations with other general training schemes.
+Our reproduced results in Table~\ref{tab:comparison} first provide a fair comparison of all SSL types, including predictive, generative and contrastive SSL.
+Unlike results in previous SSL literature where their proposed SSL method can always prevail over others, we find that no single method is able to dominate all target datasets.
+This new finding indicates that there are a number of practical factors we have to consider for a specific target task, far beyond the design of a pretext task itself.
+In specific, these factors may include but are not limited to the characteristics of upstream and downstream medical data (i.e. class imbalance), effective implementations of SSL tasks, and useful combinations with other general training schemes.
 To investigate these issues, we conduct a fine-grained study on 3D datasets in the following four sections.